Merchiston Castle School

 Merchiston’s exceptional performance at A Level and GCSE over a significant number of years, demonstrates that our boys, as a cohort, are consistently amongst the highest achieving boys in Scotland.
 In 2017, 47 per cent of our pupils gained A*/A grades at A Level with 82% of pupils gaining places at their first or second choice university.
 Furthermore, 64 per cent of students have gained places to Russell Group Universities, such as Bath, Cambridge, Oxford and other top international institutions.
 A number of students gained admission to USA Ivy League Universities, such as Cornell and Brown.

 Merchiston is committed to leading students towards ‘personal excellence’.
 Currently, our extra-mural initiatives include entry for the Mathematics and Physics Challenges and Olympiads, English Speaking Board examinations, foreign language trips, Arkwright Scholarships (Design and Technology), and many others.

 Sport for all

 Merchiston prides itself on fostering the pursuit of excellence in a sport-for-all environment.
-In 2015-16, there were 87 different teams, of all abilities, playing competitive fixtures across 16 sports: a total of 590 fixtures.
-More impressive is that 87% of all pupils, from 7-18, represented the school at some stage in 2015-16.
+In 2016-17, there were 73 different teams, of all abilities, playing competitive fixtures across 16 sports: a total of 539 fixtures.
+More impressive is that 89% of all pupils, from 7-18, represented the school at some stage in the year.
 The School is currently represented nationally and internationally in many sports, such as athletics, cricket, golf, rugby and target shooting.
 We have also achieved Scottish honours in tennis, rugby and clay pigeon shooting in the last three years.
-The Tennis Academy is ranked number two World Tennis School, by the ISF World Schools Championship, 2017 and number two in the UK in the LTA Team Tennis Schools rankings, 2016; the Golf Academy is ranked number one Junior Golf School in the ISGA rankings 2016-17, with two members ranked in the top four UK Individual Junior Players, 2017.
+The Tennis Academy is ranked number two World Tennis School, by the ISF World Schools Championship, 2017 and number two in the UK in the LTA Team Tennis Schools rankings, 2017; the Golf Academy is the number one UK Junior Ranked Golf School in the ISGA rankings 2016-17, with two members ranked in the top four UK Individual Junior Players, 2017.